FMT-Software-solutions/fmt-ss-main/README.md

 Some dependencies haven't officially updated their peer dependencies to support React 19 yet.
 We use the following workarounds:

-1. Using `--legacy-peer-deps` flag during installation
-2. Adding overrides in `package.json` for specific packages:
+1. Adding overrides in `package.json` for specific packages:

 ```json
 "overrides": {